MarkMcCaskey/rusty-boy/README.md

 *Note*: This is under active development and is currently not in the most usable state.

 Feel free to submit issues and pull requests.

 ## About

-Project done for fun and learning about Rust and complexity management.
+Project done for fun and learning about Rust and project management.

+This project includes a simple assembler, disassembler, interpretation-based emulator, an ncurses debugger, and a suite of memory visualizations.

 Memory visualization inspired by [ICU64 / Frodo Redpill v0.1](https://icu64.blogspot.com/2009/09/first-public-release-of-icu64frodo.html)

+Prerelease image of memory visualization of Tetris.
 ![tetris v0.1.0](images/tetris.0.1.0.png)

+Game, _Popup_, running with the ncurses debugger.
 ![popup debugger v0.1.0](images/popup-debugger.0.1.0.png)

 ## Building